FULL IMPLEMENTATION DATE – July 1, 2015

 - The applicant must provide copies of the agency’s bank statement for the previous 6 months.

 - Non-profit applicants must submit Internal Revenue Service exempt status determination letter and the most recent calendar year Internal Revenue Service Return of Organization Exempt Form Income Tax (IRS Form 990).

 - Application Requirements for EXISTING DBHDD Behavioral Health Providers: The following are required for existing DBHDD Behavioral Health Providers, adding a new Service and/or New Site.
 The LOI is not required for Existing DBHDD providers.

 - Georgia Collaborative ASO Agency Application:

-- The applicant must submit a fully completed Georgia Collaborative ASO/DBHDD Agency Application available on the Georgia Collaborative ASO website, www.georgiacollaborative.com and attached to this policy as Attachment C.
+- The applicant must submit a fully completed Georgia Collaborative ASO/DBHDD Agency Existing Application available on the Georgia Collaborative ASO website, www.georgiacollaborative.com and attached to this policy as Attachment C1.

 - Audit Scores: